-Though the French Thai Cultural Festival, entitled La Fête, was put on hold during the 2010 political unrest in Thailand that year, its origins keep coming back year after year.
+Though the French-Thai Cultural Festival, entitled La Fête, was put on hold during the 2010 political unrest in Thailand that year, its origins keep coming back year after year.
 And best of all, it just gets better than in previous years.
 This particular festival was first initiated in 2004 to help highlight and promote the richness of French and Thai culture.
-It's considered to be a symbol of cultural co-operation at a bilateral level between the two countries.
+It's considered to be a symbol of cultural cooperation at a bilateral level between the two countries.

 Altogether there are about 30 events spread over a period of three months.
 The first one usually begins around the first week of February with the last, the first week in April.
 With over 300,000 visitors coming to the La Fête festivities every year, it's set to become one of the most popular events in all of Thailand.
 The event will cover a wide range of cultural and art activities.

-The festival in Bangkok features theater performances, classical music, rock concerts, Thai dance, contemporary dance and hip-hop dance as well as circus shows, puppet shows, photography, film and fashion exhibitions as well as some gourmet dining.
+The festival in Bangkok features theatre performances, classical music, rock concerts, Thai dance, contemporary dance and hip-hop dance as well as circus shows, puppet shows, photography, film and fashion exhibitions as well as some gourmet dining.

 Many of these festivals will be held at the Bangkok Art and Culture Centre in downtown Bangkok, the Patravadi Theatre, located on the banks of the Chao Phraya River, the Aksra Theatre, located in the King Power Complex and the Sodsai Pantoomkomol Centre for Dramatic Arts at Chulalongkorn University.

 See my article on Playhouse Theatres for all the directions.
 Other venues around the city include the Central World Plaza, Museum Siam, Alliance Française de Bangkok, Rot Fai Park, Lumpini Park and also at the Hua Lamphong Station.